Jebel Barkal: Temple of Amun and Temple of Mut

-Temple B700 at Jebel Barkal
+Temple B700

 Temple B700, built by Atlanersa and decorated by Senkamanisken, is now largely destroyed.
 It received the sacred bark of Amun from the nearby B500 on certain cultic occasions, and may have served during the coronation of the kings of the early Napatan period, in the mid 7th century BC.
 The Temple was decorated by Senkamanisken, where he is shown clubbing enemies.

 The hieroglyphic inscription on the Temple described the role of the god Amun in selecting Senkamanisken as king:

 I said of you [while you were still] in your mother's womb that you were to be ruler of Kemet ["Black Land", probably meaning Egypt and Kush].
 I knew you in the semen, while you were in the egg, that you were to be lord.
 I made you receive the Great Crown, which Re caused to appear on the first good occasion.
 [Inasmuch as] a father makes his son excellent, it is I who decreed kingship to you.
 [So] who shall share it with you?
 For I am the Lord of Heaven.
 As I give to Re, [so] he gives to his children, from gods to men.
 It is I who gives you the royal charter....
 No other [can] decree (who is to be) king.
 It is I who grants kingship to whomever I will.

 — Amun inscription, frieze of Senkamanisken, Temple B700, Jebel Barkal.